SYZ for index 1 Fano hypersurfaces in projective space: HMS in the toric limit

 \subsection{Partially wrapped Floer theory}

-Fix a field $k$.
-One can associate with a Landau-Ginzburg model $((\mathbb{C}^*)^n,W)$, a Fukaya $A_{\infty}$-category by counting holomorphic polygons with boundary on (wrappings of) a collection of Lagrangians.
-The role of $W$ is to "stop" the wrapping at a regular fiber of $W$.
+We fix a base field $k=\mathbb{C}$.
+The Fukaya-Seidel $A_{\infty}$-category associated with the Landau-Ginzburg model $((\mathbb{C}^*)^n,W)$ is constructed by counting holomorphic polygons with boundary on (wrappings of) a collection of Lagrangians.
+The role of $W$ is to \emph{stop} (in the sense of Z.Sylvan \cite{Sylvan}) the wrapping at a regular fiber of $W$.
 When $W$ has only non-degenerate singularities, this is exactly the Fukaya-Seidel category defined for example in \cite{PL-theory}.
-Because in our case, one of the two singularities of $W$ is big, we instead resort to the more recent work of Ganatra-Pardon-Shende in \cite{GPS1} and \cite{GPS2}, although our set-up is actually closer to \cite{Abouzaid2006}.
+Because in our case, one of the two singularities of $W$ is non-degenerate, we instead resort to the more recent work of Ganatra-Pardon-Shende in \cite{GPS1} and \cite{GPS2}, although our set-up is actually closer to \cite{Abouzaid2006}.
 The Liouville structure on $(\mathbb{C}^*)^n$ comes from the 1-form: